jinnatul/gitHelper/README.md

     - git commit -m "report card: Print grades of each subject"
   - Check four commit so far
     - git log

+## Include your signature in commit
+  - Change or overwrite the contents of the report_card.c source file in the commit5 folder and check
+    - git diff
+  - If you confirm the change through diff, proceed to add command
+    - git add report_card.c
+  - Commit with signature (Include signatures with the -s option.)
+    - git commit -sm "report card: Show the sum of each grade"
+  - Change or overwrite the contents of the report_card.c source file in the commit6 folder and check
+    - git diff
+  - If you confirm the change through diff, proceed to add command
+    - git add report_card.c
+  - Commit with signature
+    - git commit -sm "report card: Get a average of grades"